ervasevim/LeagueSim/README.md

 php artisan db:seed
 ```

-### 4. Frontend Dependencies and Build
+### 4. Frontend Build

-Outside the container, in the project root directory, install frontend dependencies and start the development server with:
+Outside the container, in the project root directory, start the development server with:

 ```bash
 npm run dev